 When renting out a furnished unit am I allowed to collect a deposit of less than one’s month’s rent for the furniture, in addition to last month’s rent?

 Under the Residential Tenancies Act a landlord is allowed to collect the last month’s rent as a rent deposit.
 Landlords cannot charge damage deposits, even where they are refundable.

 I’ve purchased two properties, one is a full residence the other seasonal.
 I’ve asked for and received a damage deposit.
 Is it illegal to ask for a damage deposit?

-I have a tenant moving out of the unit on July 31st, but we have had some bad experiences with tenants leaving a mess behind.
+I have a tenant moving out of the unit on July 31st, but we have had some bad experiences with tenants leaving damages.
 Could I give the money back on the 31st when we do the final inspection and get the keys?

 There is nothing wrong with giving the deposit back to the tenant on the 31st when they’re moving out.
-However, the deposit is only supposed to be used for the rent for the last month, if you find damage, you would still have to return the deposit to them and file a claim with the LTB.
+However, the deposit is only supposed to be used for the rent for the last month, if you find damages, you would have to file a claim with the LTB.
 As of September 1, 2021, landlords can file an application for damages with the LTB within one year from the date the tenant is no longer in possession of the rental unit.
 The tenant must have moved out of the rental unit on or after September 1, 2021.